gamma-opt/Gogeta.jl/docs/src/neural_networks.md

  NN_formulate!(jump_model, NN_model, init_U, init_L; bound_tightening="precomputed", U_bounds=bounds_U, L_bounds=bounds_L compress=true, parallel=true)
 ```

-### Formulation of NN with partition-based approach
+### Formulation of NN with the partition-based approach

 The partition-based approach implemented in our library is based on the paper written by [Tsay et al. (2021)](literature.md).
-The idea behind this approach is to split weigth into non-overlapping partitions while formulation.
+The idea behind this approach is to split weight into non-overlapping partitions while formulation.

 #### Partition strategies
-There are four different partition strategies availble: `equalsize` (default), `equalrange`, `snake`, `random`.
+There are four different partition strategies available: `equalsize` (default), `equalrange`, `snake`, `random`.
 <ul>
-<li><code>equalsize</code> Sorts weight and split them into $P$ non-overlaping sets of the same size in order</li>
+<li><code>equalsize</code> Sorts weights and splits them into $P$ non-overlapping sets of the same size in order</li>
-<li><code>equalrange</code>Sorts weight, puts all weigths less than 5% percentile of data to the first partition and all weigths more than 95% percentile into the last partition.
+<li><code>equalrange</code>Sorts weights, puts all weights less than 5% percentile of data to the first partition and all weigths more than 95% percentile into the last partition.
 All sets are ensured to have the same range of weights.
-Minimum number of partitoons is 3</li>
+The minimum number of partitions is 3</li>
 <li><code>random</code>Randomly assigns weights to $P$ sets</li>
 <li><code>snake</code> Sorts the weights and assigns weights to sets in snake order</li>
 </ul>

-It is adviced to use  `equalsize`  and `equalrange` partitions strategies, since they ensure that weights in the sets would be of relatively the same order. `random` and `snake` are proposed to be oposing strategies to these to and expecte to perform much worse.
+It is advised to use  `equalsize`  and `equalrange` partitions strategies since they ensure that weights in the sets would be of relatively the same order. `random` and `snake` are expected to perform much worse and are used for comparison purposes.

 #### Example
 ```julia